SWEG-2015EC-Batch/Byte-Bandits/ETS1157_15_Robel_Desalegn/Activity_3.1/Playing with digits /reverse_of_digits.md

 3. Algorithm:

    1. Start
-   2. Get integer num as input from user
+   2. Get integer num as input from the user
    3. Initialize reversed_number to 0
    4. While num > 0
       - Remainder = num % 10